syn-ce/cobi/README.md

 # Cobi

-_Find out how much void there is in your files._

-Cobi counts the ones and zeros in any file.
+Count the ones and zeros in any file (Linux).

 ## Demo